You Can Never End Abortion If You Vote For It

 Yes.
 They’re exactly alike.
 I’m sorry that political sensitivities blind some to what’s so crystal clear.

-As a black (biracial) American, I am eternally grateful that courageous radicals decided that one issue trumped others as they fought the impossible fight—to abolish slavery.
+As an American who happens to have brown skin, I am eternally grateful that courageous radicals decided that one issue trumped others as they fought the impossible fight—to abolish slavery.
 (By the way, the Republican Party abolished it, gave black Americans citizenship, and black men the right to vote in the Reconstruction Amendments).
 To see the injustice of abortion as an issue that eclipses others is a sign of our humanity shining through.
 Take a look at history.
 It never ends well when people become the arbiters of human worth.
 Our dignity and value are inherent, irreplaceable and non-negotiable.

 So, as an adoptee and adoptive father, I’ll vote pro-life (and, no, third party voting isn’t an option for me).
 I’ll vote to protect those who have no voice…and no, I don’t mean chickens.
 The ironic thing is that when a chicken is slaughtered, you can at least hear it.
 When a human being, in utero, is slaughtered…there is only silence.
 Perhaps that’s why it’s easier to pretend that single-issue voters are making a lot of noise about nothing.